Is Labor Covered Under Warranty?

 • Deductibles: Most extended warranties have per-visit deductibles.
 In this case, you’ll pay a set amount out of pocket each time you take your car in for a covered repair.
 These deductibles add up quickly if you need multiple visits to address a problem.

 Some providers also require a certain number of miles on the car before coverage kicks in.
-A reviewer from Nevada said, “[Endurance] told me I have to put 1,000 miles on my [Nissan Altima] before I can start using its services.”
+James, a reviewer from Nevada said, “[Endurance] told me I have to put 1,000 miles on my [Nissan Altima] before I can start using its services.”

 Here are some well-known extended warranty providers and their plans that include labor coverage (minus your deductible and any non-covered items).